English Language Institute: ELI

 Are the International Students at NMU active? – Yes, there are over 100 international students at NMU, and there are several international student clubs.
 One of the most active organization on campus called the All Nations Club.
 The club organizes an International Food Festival as well as other fun cultural activities.
-Additionally, students have created their own clubs.

 Where is NMU located? – NMU is located in the northern mid-west region of the U.S.A.
 Marquette is a small city in Michigan’s Upper Peninsula, on the southern shore of Lake Superior, the largest freshwater lake in the world.
 Three major airline hubs serve Marquette: Detroit, Michigan - 750 km; Chicago, Illinois - 640 km; and Minneapolis, Minnesota - 645 km.

 Is it cold that far north? – NMU is located in the northern part of the U.S.A., so winters have cold weather and snow.
 The average winter temperature is approximately 18 degrees F (- 7.8 degrees C).
 However, the NMU campus has many covered walkways that allow students to move between many buildings without going outside.
 The winter months also provide opportunities for fun activities such as skiing, snowboarding, and snowshoeing.

 Can I work while attending NMU? – You may be able to work for the university for up to twenty hours per week during the fall and winter semesters, and 40 hours per week during the summer.
 Pay rates may vary, but expect to earn approximately US$7.40 per hour (graduate assistant pay rates and hours differ).
 Visa restrictions prohibit International Students from working for an employer other than the university.